V. Policies and Procedures

 Placement scores from exams at other universities do not meet this requirement.

-Placement in modern language classes varies by program:
+Placement in modern language classes varies by program.
+Please read carefully as MLS has made several changes this year.

-Spanish: Students who have had four or more years of instruction in Spanish in middle school/high school or who are native or heritage speakers of the language should take the placement test.
-Students who have had 0-3 years of Spanish in middle school/high school should enroll directly in Spanish 101.
+Only students who have taken four or more years of Spanish in high school or who are native or heritage speakers of Spanish (speak it at home or with family) need to take the placement test.
+Students who have taken less than four years of any modern language in high school can sign up for a language at the 101 level without testing.

 For the modern language requirement to be waived, a student must qualify for a learning disability as defined by the state of North Carolina.
 If the modern language waiver is granted, the student must substitute Modern Language 101 and 102 with courses with an international or intercultural emphasis that have been approved by the Department of Modern Language Studies.
 Students must contact the coordinator of the Accessibility Resource Center to process the waiver.
 The coordinator of Accessibility Resource Center maintains the list of approved substitute courses for 101.
 Substitute courses cannot double-count with other general education requirements.